KithwoodNYU/CryptoProjectTwo/index.md

 ## Questions

-{% for s in site.data.cryptoquestions %}
+{% for s in site.data.cryptoqueries %}
 ###{{ s.section }}
 {% for q in s.questions %}
 ** Q: {{ q.q }}